-a) Refer note 53(g) for information about liquidity risk relating to cash and cash equivalents a) These balances are available for use only towards settlement of matured deposits and interest on deposits.
+a) These balances are available for use only towards settlement of matured deposits and interest on deposits.
 Also includes ₹ 0.20 lacs (March 31, 2018 ₹ 0.20 lacs) outstanding for a period exceeding seven years, in respect of which a Government agency has directed to the Group to hold.